javazsaz/YoutubeDownloader/README.md

 # YoutubeDownloader
-A software for download Youtube videos
+A software for download Youtube videos and music!
+I'm not responsible to all illegals activities.
+Download the material only for non-profit activities.

 For use this software, please install: